peteroupc/peteroupc.github.io/randomfunc.md

 To generate a random string of characters:

 1. Generate a list of the letters, digits, and/or other characters the string can have.
 Examples are given later in this section.
 2. Build a new string whose characters are chosen from that character list.
 The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
-It also takes the number of characters as a parameter named `size`.
+It also takes the number of characters as a parameter named `stringSize`.
 (How to convert this list to a text string depends on the programming language and is outside the scope of this page.)

 &nbsp;